nikitakalyanov/md5-light/README.md

 # MD5 light

 A simple web API for computing MD5 hash of an arbitrary file on the Internet.
 If email provided *attempts* (i.e. no indication if sending fails) to send the result via SMTP.
+Returns results in a convenient json-compatible format.
 Has only 2 dependencies (apart from standard library).

 ## Installation